Technigo/project-business-site/README.md

 ## The problem

 The orginal goal was to build an interactive accordion.
 However, I wanted to challenge myself by adding the automatic closing function.
 That means only one answer box can be openned at a time.
-And I managed to solve it succesfully and learned a lot about how and when to use if/else condition.
+And I managed to solve it succesfully and learned a lot about how and when to use if/else statement.

 Next, I was struggling on building the responsive navigation bar, particularly how to hide it in mobile version.
 In order to get it done, I spent time on reading a lot of relavant articles and looked for questions on StackOverflow.
 The solution was using transform(translateX()) to move the navigation bar from left to right.
 I believe that there are many other ways which you can use to solve it such as adjusting height, width, or using display:none.
 Overally, it depends on how you want style the transition!